Diana Barran, Baroness Barran

-Diana Francesca Caroline Clare Barran, Baroness Barran (born 10 February 1959) is a British charity campaigner, former hedge fund manager and Conservative Party life peer.
-She is the founder of the domestic abuse awareness charity SafeLives and served as its chief executive from 2004 to 2017.
+Diana Francesca Caroline Clare Barran, Baroness Barran (born Diana Francesca Caroline de Bosdari, 10 February 1959) is a British charity campaigner, former hedge fund manager and life peer.
+A member of the Conservative Party, she served in the government as Parliamentary Under-Secretary of State for Civil Society from 2019 to 2021 and as Parliamentary Under-Secretary of State for the School System from 2021 to 2024.

+Barran is the founder of the domestic abuse awareness charity SafeLives and served as its chief executive from 2004 to 2017.

 Early life and education

 Diana Barran attended Benenden School in Kent.
 She then studied at King's College, Cambridge, graduating with a bachelor's degree in history.